mattwach/battery_drainer/README.md

 4. It measures the battery voltage via an ADC.
 5. It provides an output display via SDA and SCL
 6. It controls the fan speed (if present) via the FAN pin.
-7. It may monitor the buttons B1, B2, B3, B4 and ON to as a part of user control.
+7. It monitors the buttons Select and OK buttons.

 ## PCB Layout